 Activities on the Yampa River

 Since the Yampa River is so long, it offers various activities at different locations.
 In Steamboat Springs, a popular summer venture is to go tubing down the river, typically from June through August.
+The earlier the faster the current.

 With places to grab a bite and plenty of riverside stops offering drinks, guests can choose between a small trip or hours of fun.